coschain/cosjs/README.md

 ## About

-it is a wrapper for `cos-grpc-js`.
+It is a wrapper for `cos-grpc-js`.
+The module is designed for Node.js and browser.

 ## Wallet Apis